 - 1. Earn the required number of credits as indicated in the program of study. - 2.
 Earn no more than half of the required credits by non-traditional means. - 3.
 Have a minimum cumulative grade-point average of at least a "C" (2.00) average. - 4.
-Have a minimum grade-point average of at least a "C" (2.00) in the required specialization for the Associate of Applied Science degree. - Complete the Application for Graduation by the deadline as published in the Fort Campbell SCHEDULE OF CLASSES. - 6.
-Satisfy the computer literacy requirement. - Sixteen (16) hours residency with APSU.
+Have a minimum grade-point average of at least a "C" (2.00) in the required specialization for the Associate of Applied Science degree. - 5.
+Complete the Application for Graduation at least one term in advance. - 6.
+Satisfy the computer literacy requirement. - 7.
+16 hours residency with APSU.

 REQUIREMENTS FOR THE ASSOCIATE OF SCIENCE DEGREE (A.S.)
-IN LIBERAL ARTS
+IN LIBERAL ARTS\